One recent morning at Gateway High School in San Francisco, the kids in Laura D’Amato’s ninth grade humanities class were hunting for evidence.

 Research confirms this point.
 In a survey conducted by ACT, for example, college faculty agreed that the ability to “develop ideas by using some specific reasons, details, and examples,” and “support claims with multiple and appropriate sources of evidence,” are essential for college.
 Employers also point to critical thinking as a key skill in the modern workplace.

 David Liben cites another, perhaps surprising, reason that focusing on evidence (versus personal opinion or experience) is important: it promotes equity.
-He points out that when class discussions and writing assignments are limited to personal experience, it favors the kids from the most educated and affluent families: “Say the class is reading a text about travelling to another part of the world, or about discussions around the dinner table,” he says.
+He points out that when class discussions and writing assignments are limited to personal experience, it favors the kids from the most educated and affluent families: “Say the class is reading a text about traveling to another part of the world, or about discussions around the dinner table,” he says.
 “A child with a single mother who works all the time may not be able to relate at all.”
 If, instead, the discussion is about the text itself, “Then everyone can participate.
 It levels the playing field.”

 For D’Amato, this approach also fulfills one of the key goals of education.
 “Learning to look for evidence to support your arguments, instead of just following your assumptions and prejudices — this kind of critical thinking is a skill that everyone needs.
 When we’re thinking big about the kind of citizens we need and the kind of society we want, these skills are essential.”